Quantifying Controversy in Social Media: Controversy Measures

 \subsection{Betweenness}

 Let us consider the set of edges $C \subseteq E$ in the cut defined by the two partitions $X,Y$.
 This measure uses the notion of edge betweenness and how the betweenness of the cut differs from that of the other edges.
+Note that the cut here refers to the partioning obtained using METIS, as described in Section~\ref{sec:pipeline}.
 Recall that the betweenness centrality $\bc( e)$ of an edge $e$ is defined as

 where $\sigma_{s,t}$ is the total number of shortest paths between vertices $s,t$ in the graph and $\sigma_{s,t}(e)$ is the number of those shortest paths that include edge $e$.

 The intuition here is that, if the two partitions are well-separated, then the cut will consist of edges that bridge \emph{structural holes}~\cite{burt2009structural}.
 In this case, the shortest paths that connect vertices of the two partitions will pass through the edges in the cut, leading to high betweenness values for edges in $C$.
 On the other hand, if the two partitions are not well separated, then the cut will consist of \emph{strong ties}.
 In this case, the paths that connect vertices across the two partitions will pass through one of the many edges in the cut, leading to betweenness values for $C$ similar to the rest of the graph.